srid/rib/site/nix-tutorial.md

 ## Hello World

-Let's begin from the simplest scenario of all--running a single Haskell source file with no library dependencies.
+Let's start with the simplest scenario of all--running a single Haskell source file with no library dependencies.

 ```haskell